themayukhbasu/roe-game-guide/README.md

 > How to make farm accounts?

-** Hopefully you have your main castle bound to some email ID Goto menu > 3 dots > account > start a new game
+**Hopefully you have your main castle bound to some email ID** <br/>
+- Goto menu > 3 dots > account > start a new game
-This will create a new game in a newer state.
+- This will create a new game in a newer state.
-Before you reach Castle level 6 you need to move to your main state.
+- Before you reach Castle level 6 you need to move to your main state.
-After castle level 6, there is nothing you can do to change state.
+- After castle level 6, there is nothing you can do to change state.
-After playing the game for a bit, when you are able to acess the map screen, you have to move.
+- After playing the game for a bit, when you are able to acess the map screen, you have to move.

 > How to change state?

-Before reaching castle level 6, goto map > the state view > all state map.
+Before reaching castle level 6, goto map > the state view > all state map.<br/>
-You can change state at Castle level 3
+You can change state at Castle level 3<br/>
-Find your main state from here, go inside and then click on an empty tile.
+Find your main state from here, go inside and then click on an empty tile.<br/>
-You will be given the option of "Change Zone", click it and you will be in the main state.
+You will be given the option of "Change Zone", click it and you will be in the main state.<br/>

 > Buildings in Farm account:

-- Castle level: level 13 (as fast as possible) and level 16 (slowly)
+- Castle level: level 13 (as fast as possible) and then straight to level 18
 - Storages: Max level.
 Castle 13 allows you to get the extrac storage
 - Resource production buildings: max level
 - Mint: max level
 - Trading house (baloon): min level 10
-- stable: lvl 2
+- stable: lvl 16
-- Training grounds: slowly max level
+- Training grounds: upgrade to max level as fast as possible
 - Medical tent: Max level
 - Military buildings: No need to upgrade military buildings (watch tower, fortress etc)

 > Troops in farm account:

 - We use troops only for gathering.
-- 3 legion full of T1 cavalry.
+- 4 legion full of T1 cavalry.
+- Each legion must have gathering load capacity of atleast 1 million
-- T1 cavalry have the higest load capacity.
+- T1 cavalry have the higest load capacity (after research).

 > Technology in farm account: